openid/connect/openid-4-vc-security-and-trust-1_0.md

 The involved parties need to access data about identifiers, keys, and Credentials as well as data about the acting parties themselves in order to securely implement the Credential exchange.
 The details of how this is achieved are defined in the Trust Framework.

 All parties communicate with each other using a set of protocols, or just "protocol" in the following.
 In the case of OpenID 4 VP, the protocols are OpenID 4 Verifiable Credential Issuance and OpenID 4 Verifiable Presentations, with an optional use of SIOP v2.

 ## Trust in the Issuer-Holder-Verifier Model

 Trust in the Issuer-Holder-Verifier Model means different things to different parties.

- * For Verifiers:
+ * **For Verifiers:**
-    * Issuer Identification: The Verifier can identify the Issuer to such a degree that it can trust that the Issuer is the entity it claims to be.
+    * **Issuer Identification:** The Verifier can identify the Issuer to such a degree that it can trust that the Issuer is the entity it claims to be.
-    * Authenticity of Claims: A Verifier can trust that the set of presented claims was issued by a specific Issuer and not altered by a malicious party.
+    * **Authenticity of Claims:** A Verifier can trust that the set of presented claims was correctly issued by a specific Issuer and not altered by the Holder or a malicious party.
-    * Identity of Presenter: A Verifier can trust that the party presenting the claims is (controlled by) the subject of the claims.
-This is typically achieved by enforcing Holder Binding and trusting the Issuer to issue Credentials only to the End-Users they are about (see below).
+    * **Identity of Presenter:** A Verifier can trust that the party presenting the claims in a session with the Verifier is (controlled by) the subject of the claims.
+If this assurance is required, it is typically achieved by enforcing Holder Binding and trusting the Issuer to issue Credentials only to the End-Users they are about (see below).
-    * Integrity of Interaction: When interacting with a Wallet, the Verifier can trust that it receives whatever data this Holder wants to release, not forged data from a third party.
-If there is an existing session between the Verifier and the Holder, the Verifier can trust that the presented claims are intended for this session.
+    * **Integrity of Interaction:** When interacting with a Wallet, the Verifier can trust that it receives whatever data this Holder wants to release for the specific session, not forged data from a third party and not data from a different session with the same Holder.
- * For Holders/End-Users:
+ * **For Holders/End-Users:**
-    * Privacy (I): A Holder can trust that no party learns any claims except Verifiers to whom the Holder has explicitly released the claims.
+    * **Privacy (I):** A Holder can trust that no party learns any claims except Verifiers to whom the Holder has explicitly released the claims.
-    * Privacy (II): A Holder can trust that a Verifier only learns the claims that it intends to release to the Verifier and not more.
+    * **Privacy (II):** A Holder can trust that a Verifier only learns the claims that it intends to release to the Verifier and not more.
-    * Context: A Holder can trust that if a Credential presentation is started in a user session with a website (acting as Verifier), this Website and this session is the receiver of the presented claims.
-      **TODO: Refine**
+    * **Context:** A Holder, when presenting Credentials, can identify which Verifier receives the data and for which session the data is released (if there is more than one).
-    * Correctness of Claims: A Holder can trust that the claims in a Credential are correct and not altered or influenced by a malicious party.
+    * **Correctness of Claims:** A Holder can trust that the claims in a Credential are correct and not altered or influenced by a malicious party.
- * For Issuers:
-   * ?
+ * **For Issuers:**
+   * **Wallet Integrity:** To protect the issuer-created Credentials, the issuer trusts that wallet does not misuse the data of the user.

-### Note on Holder Binding
+## Trust and Holder Binding

-Depending on the use case, the Verifier also needs to trust the End-User to be the legitimate holder of a certain Credential.
+Depending on the use case, the Verifier needs to trust the End-User to be the legitimate holder of a certain Credential.
 Accepting a Credential from every bearer is a security risk: